-The 2012 election is (finally) over, but attention has already turned toward who could make a run for the White House in 2016.
+It may seem premature, but attention has already turned toward potential 2016 presidential candidates.
 Here are some of the most likely candidates, according to the Wall Street Journal and International Business Times.

 Hillary Clinton (Democrat) -- The secretary of state has repeatedly said she's not interested in running in 2016, but but her approval ratings are sky high and no Democrat could rival her name recognition, her fundraising prowess or her vast network of support.